KundanGaira/Cakephp-phpexcel-component/README.md

-# Cakephp Component for Phpexcel
+# Cakephp "Phpexcel" Component
   Cakephp component for using **Phpexcel** with cakephp application.
-Commonly used features of Phpexcel are  simplified in simple   methods.
+Commonly used features of Phpexcel are  simplified in a form of simple methods.You can enhance your cakephp application with features like excel export, excel chart etc.

 ### Dependencies
  * https://github.com/PHPOffice/PHPExcel